 It’s not clear what can be done to pull workers out of this unemployment trap.

 Government incentives for companies to hire unemployed workers have met with limited success.
-One suchtax incentive from last year was poorly publicized, so most employers did not know about it.
+One such was poorly publicized, so most employers did not know about it.
 Better publicity may not suffice, either.
 An experiment from the 1980s found that telling companies that the unemployed were eligible for generous wage subsidies actually made employers less likely to hire such workers.